-AFS financial assets
+AFS financial assets carried at fair value

 For AFS financial assets, the Group assesses at each financial reporting date whether there is objective evidence that a financial asset is impaired.
 In the case of equity investments classified as AFS financial assets, this would include a significant or prolonged decline in the fair value of the investments below their costs.
 'Significant' is evaluated against the original cost of the investment and 'prolonged' against the period in which the fair value has been below its original cost.
-Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in the consolidated statement of comprehensive income - is removed from other comprehensive income and recognized in profit and loss.
-In case of unquoted AFS, the Group obtains other basis of recoverable value such as the recent net asset value of the investee or forecast of financial performance of the investee.
-Impairment losses on equity investments are not reversed through profit or loss.
-Increases in fair value after impairment are recognized directly in other comprehensive income.
+Where there is evidence of impairment, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognized in the statement of comprehensive income - is removed from other comprehensive income and recognized in profit and loss.
+In case of unquoted AFS, the Group obtains other basis of recoverable value such as the recent net asset value of the investments are not reversed through profit or loss.
+Increases in fair value after impairment are recognized directly in other comprehensive income